bame1506/rootbeer1/README.md

  => Many of the found singletons in the `generate`-folder and therefore hopefully only used when compiling, except RootbeerPaths, but that shouldn't be critical or lead to the observerd exception.

 I don't know if all of the used libraries are thread-safe, e.g. com.lmac.disruptor

-Watch out for non-final [static variables](http://stackoverflow.com/questions/8432327/static-variables-and-multithreading-in-java)! `'grep' -rn 'static' csrc/ src/ > statics.log` and then clean output for static methods and finale static member variables.
+Watch out for [static variables](http://stackoverflow.com/questions/8432327/static-variables-and-multithreading-in-java)! `'grep' -rn 'static' csrc/ src/ > statics.log` and then clean output for static methods and finale static member variables.
+Note that final static variables are still modifiable (except for primitive datatypes)!
+(This is unlike C++, or rather behavior like `Object *` in C++.
+Therefore final static types need to be checked whether they are also [mut](http://www.javapractices.com/topic/TopicAction.do?Id=29][able](http://stackoverflow.com/questions/5886439/what-is-the-java-equivalent-of-cs-const-member-function).
+E.g. final Strings are OK, but not Lists!
+The important classes are those in `runtime` or more generically all needed for running the program. @todo sort out classes needed only for compiling and don't merge those in the final fat jar to save space!

 ### Memory